-PPPSW recognizes that these are difficult conversations to have with our youth, but also acknowledges the importance of providing both medically accurate and "sex positive" information as it relates to sexuality education.
+We know these are difficult conversations to have with our youth, but it is important to give our youth medically accurate and “sex positive” information.
 Remember: if children are old enough to ask a question, they are old enough to hear a medically accurate response.

 - Each body part has a correct name and a specific function.